Watersrc-stack/Watersrc-stack/README.md

 # Hi there, I'm Watersrc-stack 👋

-I'm a passionate software developer with a love for creating innovative solutions and exploring new technologies.
+I'm a passionate software developer with a love for discovering new things and innovative ideas.
+I'm also a third-year IT student; you can checkout some of my best school projects on my personnal GitHub profile and [here](https://github.com/HexaTeam-By-Epitech/) (much more professionnal, latest in date).
 ## 🛠️ Technologies & Tools

 - **Languages:** js/ts, Python, C, C++, Rust